Fighting for Motorcycle Injury Victims in Charleston, South Carolina

 To secure compensation, you will have to show that the other party’s negligence was the cause–or partly the cause–of the accident and your resulting injuries.
 If you were partly responsible for the accident, you will have to establish what percentage of fault is attributable to you.
 This can be a point of contention, since it will determine whether and to what extent you are entitled to damages.

-You will also have to establish all of your damages through evidence such as medical records and bills, doctor recommendations for therapy, equipment and other services and the bills for those services, the amount of income you lost, the value of your property loss and more.
+You will also have to establish all of your damages through evidence such as medical records and bills, doctor recommendations for therapy, equipment and other services, and the bills for those services, the amount of income you lost, the value of your property loss, and more.
 If you are seeking compensation for continuing medical care and/or decreased future earnings, you will need expert witnesses to establish those claims.

 In other words, it can be tough to build an effective case on your own.
 Your best next step is to talk to an experienced Charleston motorcycle accident attorney who can handle communications with the insurance carrier, investigation of fault, assembly of evidence, identification and hiring of experts, and prepare your case for trial.
 Attorney Frank Hartman has focused his legal practice on helping injured people receive fair compensation.
 He has the skills and experience necessary to build the strongest possible motorcycle accident claim on your behalf, and he cares about your future.